adjust/unity_sdk/README.md

 ### <a id="offline-mode">Offline mode

 You can put the adjust SDK in offline mode to suspend transmission to our servers, while retaining tracked data to be sent later.
-While in offline mode, all information is saved in a file, so be careful not to trigger too many events while in offline mode.
+When in offline mode, all information is saved in a file, so be careful not to trigger too many events.

 You can activate offline mode by calling `setOfflineMode` with the parameter `true`.